libbyschuknight/tid_til/rails/rails.md

 ### Upgrade
 http://guides.rubyonrails.org/upgrading_ruby_on_rails.html

-Update gemfile with verion of rails you want.
+Update gemfile with version of rails you want.

 When upgrading an app from 5.0 to 5.1, running `bundle update rails`, got this: